melle76a / Shutterstock

 Nanotechnology Education and Research

-Victoria, Australia, is home to many world-class universities offering research and educational opportunities in nanotechnology.
-Given below is a list of universities and academic institutions in Victoria that are involved in research covering nanoscience and nanotechnology.
+Victoria, Australia has several outstanding universities offering research and educational opportunities in nanotechnology.
+Mentioned below is a list of academic institutions and universities in Victoria dealing with research related to nanotechnology and nanoscience.

-Deakin University – promotes the Institute for Frontier Materials which is a well-established research institute whose mission is to deal with the exciting new frontier in the development of materials so as to meet key challenges that will face people in the future.
-Some of their research includes micro and nano systems, nanomaterials, nanomedicine and nanotechnology.
-A well-equipped nanotechnology laboratory is also available.
+The university supports the Institute for Frontier Materials—a well-established research institute whose goal is to deal with the exciting new frontier in the development of materials in order to meet significant challenges that will be experienced by people in the future.
+Some of the university’s research covers micro and nanosystems, nanomedicine, nanomaterials, and nanotechnology.
+The university also has a well-equipped nanotechnology laboratory.

-Monash University - promotes Nanosciences at Monash, where Nanoscience research opportunities occur across many different faculties.
-The university also promotes the Melbourne Centre for Nanofabrication which provides Australia’s leading scientists and engineers with the tools to build miniature devices that could potentially revolutionise the healthcare and environmental maintenance sectors.
+The university promotes Nanosciences at Monash, where Nanoscience research openings are available across different faculties.
+It also supports the Melbourne Centre for Nanofabrication, which is recognized for providing Australia’s top engineers and scientists with the tools to develop miniature devices.
+These devices could possibly transform the environmental maintenance and healthcare sectors.

-RMIT University (officially the Royal Melbourne Institute of Technology) - is a Melbourne-based university offering a Bachelor of Science (Nanotechnology); undergraduate programs on Nanotechnology Methodology and Nanotechnology Practice.
-The university also promotes RMIT Computational Nanotechnology Group and the Nanomaterials & Solar Photovoltaics Group
+This Melbourne-based university offers a Bachelor of Science (Nanotechnology); undergraduate programs on Nanotechnology Methodology and Nanotechnology Practice.
+The RMIT University also supports the RMIT Computational Nanotechnology Group, and the Nanomaterials and Solar Photovoltaics Group.

 - Bachelor of Nanotechnology; Bachelor of Science (Hons)